romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When developing a custom GitHub Action for automating dependency updates in a multi-language project environment, what is the most efficient approach to handle updates across different programming languages and package managers?
+Q: When developing a custom GitHub Action for automating dependency updates in a multi-language project environment, what is the most efficient approach to handle updates across different programming languages and package managers?
 <details><summary>Show the answer</summary><p>

 - **Implement a modular action with plug-ins or scripts for each language and package manager, allowing the action to be extended as needed**